njsmith/metamodule/README.rst

 you can continue using the usual Python approach to defining your API.

-This makes it easy and safe to transition an existing library to using metamodule.
+This combination makes it easy and safe to transition an existing library to using metamodule -- just add a call to ``metamodule.install`` at the top of your ``__init__.py``, and nothing at all will change, except that you can now start taking advantage of your new superpowers at your leisure.

-How is it done?
+How do we do it?
 On CPython 3.5 and later, this is easy: metamodule uses ``__class__`` assignment on module objects (a feature that was added to CPython explicitly to support this usage).

 On CPython 3.4 and earlier, it uses ``ctypes`` hacks.
 These are ugly, but safe so long as no one goes back in time and changes the internal memory layout of module objects on old, already-released versions of Python.
-(No one will do this.)
-Basically, we instantiate a new object of the specified ``ModuleType`` subclass, and then we swap the guts of your original module and the new object, and assign the new object into ``sys.modules``.
+(Which is not going to happen.)
+Basically, we instantiate a new object of the specified ``ModuleType`` subclass, and then we use some arcane knowledge of how these objects are laid out in order to swap the guts of your original module and the new object.
+Then we assign the new object into ``sys.modules``.
 This preserves the key invariant that at any given point there's exactly one module that owns your globals dict, and it's in ``sys.modules``.
-This does, however, that things will go horribly wrong if you call ``metamodule.install`` *after* someone else has already imported your module.
+It does, however, mean that things will go horribly wrong if you call ``metamodule.install`` *after* someone else has already imported your module.
 So unless you only want to support Python 3.5+, then make sure to call ``metamodule.install`` right at the top of your module definition file.

 These two tricks together let us safely support all versions of CPython, and as alternative implementations like PyPy catch up with